HomeFeaturesNew headquarters for Capitec Bank, South Africa

 Bonding Solution

-Glazing of the glass on the Capitec building was one of the final finishes required, and that task went to Sika.
-The glass is a beautiful feature that enhances the entire look of the building so a range of Sika products were used to ensure stability and security of the glass.
-Sikasil® IG-25 Structural Secondary Seal was used in manufacturing the double-glazed insulated glass.
-Sikasil® SG -500, a 2-part structural silicone, bonded the insulated glass units to the façade frame.
-Sikahyflex- 305 AP Weather Sealant and the surface preparation primer, Activator- 205 Cleaner for Aluminium, were both used to weather seal the bonded insulated glass units on the facade.
-A total of 3,850m2 of glass was used on this building project and the value of the products used on the glazing of the glass is estimated at R1.58 million.
+Sika completed the glazing of the glass on the Capitec building as one of the final finishing stages.
+The glass serves as a striking feature that enhances the overall appearance of the building.
+Therefore, the team used a range of Sika products to ensure its stability and security.
+They used Sikasil® IG-25 Structural Secondary Seal to manufacture the double-glazed insulated glass.
+They also applied Sikasil® SG-500, a two-part structural silicone, to bond the insulated glass units to the façade frame.
+Also used Sikahyflex®-305 AP Weather Sealant and the surface preparation primer, Activator-205 Cleaner for Aluminium, to weather-seal the bonded insulated glass units on the façade.
+Altogether, the project used a total of 3,850m² of glass.
+The value of the glazing products reached approximately R1.58 million.

 Major challenges of this project were to meet daily insulation and manufacturing targets, whilst managing the transportation and handling of panels.
 Despite the difficulties, one of Sika’s reliable technical consultants, Chris Sharpe, ensured that damaged panels were replaced and new installations effected smoothly.
 No doubt the technical training and support afforded the contractors by Sika, contributed greatly to the success of the project.